Sant Mat: The Sants

 The Sant Mat movement was heterogeneous, and consisted mostly of the sants own socio-religious attitudes, which were based on bhakti (devotion) as described in the Bhagavad Gita.
 Sharing as few conventions with each other as with the followers of the traditions they challenged, the sants appear more as a diverse collection of spiritual personalities than a specific religious tradition, although they acknowledged a common spiritual root.

 The poet-sants expressed their teaching in vernacular verse, addressing themselves to the common folk in oral style in Hindi and other dialects and other languages such as Marathi, Gujarati and Punjabi.
 They referred to the "Divine Name" as having saving power, and dismissed the religious rituals as having no value.
 They presented the idea that true religion was a matter of surrendering to God "who dwells in the heart".

 The first generation of north Indian sants, (which included Kabir and Ravidas), appeared in the region of Benares in the mid–15th century.
 Preceding them were two notable 13th and 14th century figures, Namdev and Ramananda.
 The latter, according to Sant Mat tradition, was a Vaishnava ascetic who initiated Kabir, Ravidas, and other sants.
 Ramanand's story is told differently by his lineage of "Ramanandi" monks, by other sants preceding him, and later by the Sikhs.
 Sant Mat practitioners accept that Ramananda's students formed the first generation of sants.

-Sants developed a culture of concern for marginalized humans in society including women, and the Dalit (Atishudras).
+Sants developed a culture of concern for marginalized in the society.
 Some of the more notable sants include Namdev (d.
 1350), Kabir (d.
 1518), Nanak (d.
 1539), Mira Bai (d.
 1545), Surdas (d.
 1573), Dadu Dayal (d.
 1603), Tulsidas (d.
 1623), and Tukaram (d.
 1650).

 The tradition of the sants (sant parampara) remained non-sectarian, although a number of sant poets have been considered as the founders of sects.
 Some of these may bear the sant's name, but were developed after them by later followers such as Kabir Panth, Dadu Panth, Dariya Panth, Advait Mat, Science of Spirituality and Radhasoami.

 Only a small minority of religious Hindus have formally followed Sant Mat, but the tradition has considerably influenced Hindus across sects and castes.
 Bhajans (devotional songs) attributed to past sants such as Mira Bai are widely listened to in India and in Hindu communities around the world.
 The sant tradition is the only one in medieval and modern India that has successfully crossed some barriers between Hindu and Muslim faiths.
 Julius J. Lipner asserts that the lives of many Hindus have been leavened by the religious teachings of the sants, which he describes as liberating.

 The Sant Mat tradition teaches the necessity of a living human master, who is referred to with honorific titles such as satguru, or perfect master.

 Similar movements

-Classical Gnostics, medieval Sufi poets such as Shams Tabrizi, Jalal al-Din Muhammad Rumi or Hafez, as well as Sindhi poets, are considered to have many similarities with the poet-sants of Sant Mat.
+Classical Gnostics, medieval Sufi poets such as Shams Tabrizi, Jalal al-Din Muhammad Rumi or Hafez, and Sindhi poets, are considered to have many similarities with the poet-sants of Sant Mat.